hamza121star/tech-companies-in-pakistan/README.md

 - [Airlift](https://rideairlift.com/careers/) | Lahore | Airlift enables users to make premium quality commutes at reliable times, cost-effective prices and along travel-courses across the city.
 - [Careem](https://www.careem.com/en-pk/careers/) | Lahore / Dubai, UAE / Multiple locations | Careem is the leading technology platform for the greater Middle East.
 A pioneer of the region’s ride-hailing economy, Careem is expanding services across its platform to include payments, delivery and mass transportation.
 - [Cricingif](https://www.cricingif.com/contact) | Lahore | Cricingif provides the fastest live score updates along with the highlight of every ball of every match
+- [Pakwheels](https://pakeventures.simplicant.com/) | Lahore | PakWheels is the largest online marketplace for car shoppers and sellers in Pakistan
+- [Zameen.com] (https://www.zameen.com/careers.html) | Lahore |  Zameen is leading property portal based in Pakistan - offering the highest levels of service to property buyers, sellers, landlords and tenants.